lsst-sqre/sasquatch/docs/user-guide/influxdb-api.rst

       Parameters
       ----------
       url : str
-          The URL of the InfluxDB API.
+          The InfluxDB API URL
       database_name : str
           The name of the database to query. username : str, optional
-          The username to authenticate with.
-      password : str, optional
+          The username to connect to the database. password : str, optional
-          The password to authenticate with.
+          The password to connect to the database.
       """

       def __init__(